apache/flink-shaded/README.md

 The purpose of these dependencies is to provide a single instance of a shaded dependency in the Flink distribution, instead of each individual module shading the dependency.

-With the exception of `flink-shaded-hadoop-2`, shaded dependencies contained here do not expose any transitive dependencies.
+Shaded dependencies contained here do not expose any transitive dependencies.
 They may or may not be self-contained.

 When using these dependencies it is recommended to work directly against the shaded namespaces.